 As believers, we all desire to be spiritually mature in our walk with the Lord.
-We want to be more like Christ in our hearts, speech, thoughts, lives and our relationships with others.
-We start our Christian walk as children and gradually grow up into adulthood and it is a process that differs with each of us.What does it look like to be a mature Christian?
+We want to be more like Christ in our hearts, speech, thoughts, lives, and relationships with others.
+We start our Christian walk as children and gradually grow up into adulthood, and it is a process that differs for each of us.What does it look like to be a mature Christian?

 “Do you know what the measure of spiritual maturity is in the Scriptures?
-It is not the display of spiritual emotion or even the display of spiritual gifts, but the manifestation of spiritual fruit: love, joy, peace, patience, kindness, goodness, gentleness, faithfulness, self-control.”
+It is not the display of spiritual emotion or even the display of spiritual gifts, but the manifestation of spiritual fruit: love, joy, peace, patience, kindness, goodness, gentleness, faithfulness, self-control.”~ Greg Koukl

 The characteristics of spiritual maturity are laid out for us in Galatians 5:22-23: